 During our pilot, we targeted existing accessibility allies to be faculty participants.
 We then provided one-on-one training and monthly check-ins to monitor progress.
 In this session, we share our faculty participants' opinions of Ally as well as the relative accessibility of their content before and after Ally.
 We also share our findings related to real-time alternative text and our plans for the future.

 - Inviting existing accessibility allies increases motivation and persistence

 - Defining what critical gap the tool fills improves administrative buy-in

 - Making a minimum ask and stretch ask improves financial support

-Accessible Educational Materials, Alternate Format, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Information Technology, Uncategorized
+Accessible Course Design, Accessible Educational Materials, Alternate Format, Teaching about Accessibility in Curriculum, Uncategorized

 Christa Miller started at Virginia Tech in 2006.
 After many years of accessible educational material development and alternative format production, she transitioned to a training-focused role.
 Her experience includes reading/writing Braille, developing captioning workflows, and working individually with instructors to create accessible content.
 Today she conducts one-time and semester-long training on accessibility and supervises the creation of accessible media.
 She also runs accessibility software pilots, collaborates on accessibility initiatives in other departments, and leads bi-annual cohorts of individuals preparing to become certified in accessibility core competencies.